ritwik12/Blog/_posts/2018-10-13-We-can't-be-all-Alone.md

 Another view of how big the universe is, 1 billion light years is the distance shown here.
 So, even light needs 1 billion years to reach earth from there which means we are looking 1 billion years in the past.
 Lots of things visible in the night sky could not be even there in reality and so many things which are there may not be visible as they are so far away that light from those objects takes years to travel to earth.
-If a star dies or born in our universe then we will not be able to know notice that for almost thousands of years.</p>
+If a star dies or born in our universe then we will not be able to notice that for almost thousands of years.</p>

 <p style="text-align:justify;">
 <a href="https://en.wikipedia.org/wiki/Voyager_1">Voyager 1</a> is the first manmade object to travel beyond the solar system
 and reach Interstellar space.
 It is travelling at a speed of <b>17 km per second</b>.
-The speed of light is <b>299792 Kms per second<b> and the nearest star to us is <b>Proxima Centauri</b> which is about 4.22 light years away from us.
+The speed of light is <b>299792 Km per second</b> and the nearest star to us is <b>Proxima Centauri</b> which is about 4.22 light years away from us.
 Proxima Centauri has been suggested as a logical first destination for interstellar travel, although as a flare star it would not be particularly hospitable.
 The current standard spaceship, the Space Shuttle, travels in orbit at 7.8 km per second.
 At that speed, it would take 160,000 years to reach Proxima.
 The fastest man-made spacecraft, the Helios II deep space probe, has set a speed record of